CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.3 data backup concept.md

 If institutions outsource their data protection to a cloud provider, an attacker could also access the backup data or the backup can not be restored quickly enough.
 As a result, data worth protecting has leaked or emergency backups have not been available in the required time.

-### 2 7 Insufficient storage capacityThe amount of processed and therefore also stored data is steadily increasing.
+### 2 7 Insufficient storage capacity
+The amount of processed and therefore also stored data is steadily increasing.
 If the backup media does not have enough memory, more up-to-date data may no longer be backed up or the backup software used will automatically overwrite old and possibly still necessary backups.
 Are those responsible not informed about this because z.
 For example, if monitoring is inadequate, data may be lost or only the wrong versions are available in an emergency.

 ### 2 8 Insufficient data protection concept